About Pad Thai

-Pad Thai is a traditional street food from Thailand.
+Pad Thai is traditional street food from Thailand.
 We already cooked Pad Thai before we travelled to Asia, but it was there that we learned all the secrets to making it like a true Thai.
 The result is a noodle dish with a lot of texture with well-balanced acid, sweet and salty flavours.

 Be careful with too many adaptations

 The preparation of this Pad Thai recipe is relatively simple.
-The biggest challenge is to find some of the ingredients outside Asia, which are often sold only in Asian store.
+The biggest challenge is to find some of the ingredients outside of Asia, which are often sold only in Asian stores.
 Of course, there are substitutes, but each ingredient has its function that guarantees the harmony of the dish.
 I advise you to prepare the complete recipe at least once.

 Don’t overcook it